-Based on the above policy, we have set up an "Officer Appointment Standard" and "Criteria for Determining Independence" as follows.
-In addition, we established "Nomination and Compensation Advisory Committee" as an advisory committee to declare candidates for director and representative director to the Board of Directors.
-Currently, all 7 members of the committee are non-executive directors or part-time outside corporate auditors, and 6 of them are independent officers.
-Under a system with a high degree of independence, they advise the Board of Directors on director candidates, representative director candidates, and posts.
+Based on the above policy, we select candidates for officers in accordance with the following Officer Selection Standards.
+In addition, candidates for outside directors are those who do not violate the following Criteria for Determining Independence.
+Furthermore, we established the Nomination and Compensation Advisory Committee to declare candidates for directors and representative directors to the Board of Directors.
 If, after taking up their post, a director or representative director has seriously damaged the value of the Company or no longer meets the Officer Selection Standards, the committee is consulted on whether to dismiss the officer concerned.